 - Plant seed of good quality

 - Plant seed that has resistance to Phytophthora.
 Specific resistance is controlled by major resistance genes such as Rps1a, Rps1c or Rps1k (Rps stands for Resistance to Phytophthora sojae).
-In addition to Rps resistance, select varieties with high partial resistance (tolerance) when possible.
+In addition to Rps resistance, select varieties with high field resistance (also called partial resistance or qualitative resistance) when possible.

 - Prepare a good seedbed